-The Competition Ordinance does not currently treat the shipping sector differently from any other sector.
-This is largely because the Ordinance is new and has not evolved over time.
-It is, however, a major concern for those in the liner shipping industry, where market organisation has traditionally favoured a variety of cooperative elements, such as (1) consortia and vessel-sharing agreements (VSAs), which are agreements that focus on a particular route, and (2) 'looser' voluntary discussion agreements (VDAs), which have no common tariff but provide a forum for members to discuss the trade and may provide recommendations for general rate increases.
+time.
+However, it is a major concern for those in the liner shipping industry, where market organisation has traditionally favoured a variety of cooperative elements, such as (1) consortia and vessel-sharing agreements (VSAs), which are agreements that focus on a particular route, and (2) 'looser' voluntary discussion agreements (VDAs), which have no common tariff but provide a forum for members to discuss the trade and may provide recommendations for general rate increases.

 On 17 December 2015, an application for a block exemption order (BEO) was made by the Hong Kong Liner Shipping Association, which made it clear that block exemptions for VDAs and VSAs were being sought.
 On 14 September 2016, the Hong Kong Competition Commission published a proposed BEO (and preliminary views) that exempts VSAs.
-141 However, the proposed BEO does not propose the exemption for VDAs, citing that the rate stability and surcharge transparency as claimed did not justify an exemption.
+150 However, the proposed BEO does not propose the exemption for VDAs, citing that the rate stability and surcharge transparency as claimed did not justify an exemption.
 The proposed BEO is in line with the EU approach but not with the approach in the United States and Singapore, where both VSAs and VDAs are exempt.
 Subsequently, on 8 August 2017, the Hong Kong Competition Commission issued a BEO for VSAs between liner shipping companies.
 The Hong Kong Competition Commission decided not to issue a BEO for VDAs.
-142
+151

 The tramp shipping sector may also be affected by the Ordinance as it is not unusual in this sector for pools to be formed.
 In the European Union, the operators of pools tend to self-assess their arrangements to be able to prove, if challenged, that they were entitled to rely on the efficiency exemption (to the First Conduct Rule).
-In an attempt to mitigate the risks of the mainland liberalising its cabotage law in China and the impact of the Sino-US trade war on Hong Kong, the four major terminal operators 143 set up the Seaport Alliance in 2019 to work jointly to deliver more efficient services by reducing ships' waiting time, the transportation time and the number of inter-terminal trucks, while enhancing the overall competitiveness of the Port of Hong Kong across the region.
-This has probed an investigation by the Hong Kong watchdog as to whether the joint alliance may constitute a contravention www.compcomm.hk/en/enforcement/registers/block_exemption/files/Notice_issued_under_section_16_of_the_Competition_Ordinance_of_a_proposed_block_e.pdf.
-The BEO is subject to (1) the combined market share of the parties to the VSA not exceeding 40 per cent, (2) the VSA does not authorise anticompetitive behaviour (e.g., price fixing), and (3) parties being able to withdraw from the VSA without penalty.
+In an attempt to mitigate the risks of the mainland liberalising its cabotage law in China and the impact of the Sino-US trade war on Hong Kong, the four major terminal operators set up the Seaport Alliance in 2019 to work jointly to deliver more efficient services by reducing ships' waiting time, the transportation time and the number of inter-terminal trucks, while enhancing the overall competitiveness of the Port of Hong Kong across the region.
+This has sparked an investigation by the Hong Kong watchdog as to whether the joint alliance may constitute a contravention of the First Conduct Rule by preventing, restricting or distorting competition in Hong Kong.
+On 30 October 2020, the Hong Kong Competition Commission accepted a revised proposed commitment from the Seaport Alliance companies, and has terminated its investigation regarding the matters covered by that commitment.
+153 The accepted commitment will serve as a useful reference point for the shipping industry when facing future investigation from the Commission.